 If I want to use an iBuy, what do I need to do?

-First, tell your account manager you'd like to use iBuy.
+First, tell your creative project manager you'd like to use iBuy.
 Then work with us to finalize the art and which items you want to offer.
 Your iBuy can then be activated and sent out to your people.

 How does my iBuy get activated?

-Your account manager will activate your iBuy, and you’ll get an email with a link to the signup page.
+Your creative project manager will activate your iBuy, and you’ll get an email with a link to the signup page.
 Forward this email to anyone you want to be able to sign up so that they can see the items.

 What will the link be, and how long will people have to sign up?

-Your account manager will assign a link that relates to your order, which will be on our site: www.kotisibuy.com/your-text-here.
+Your creative project manager will assign a link that relates to your order, which will be on our site: www.kotisibuy.com/your-text-here.
 As for how long people have to sign up, this is up to you.
 Usually we give people 3-7 days, but can change this to more or less depending on your schedule.
 Keep in mind that the longer the signups are open, the later the delivery will be.
 A good rule of thumb is no longer than 10 days.

 iBuy in Action